-In this case, the estimated RTT is stable around 100 msec, and on the other hand, the actual RTT values are scattered between 100 msec. and 140 msec.
+Figure 11(b) shows the estimated RTT and actual RTT obtained for the part of the Vegas packet trace mentioned above.
+In this case, the estimated RTT is stable around 100 msec, and on the other hand, the actual RTT values are scattered between 100 msec and 140 msec.
 That is, although the actual RTT is changing, the RTT estimated by the Lomb periodogram does not follow the fluctuation.
-As we indicated in Section II.A, the timing of capturing data segments is almost uniformly distributed in this case.
+As we indicated in Figure 4(b) and Figure 10(a), the timing of capturing data segments is almost uniformly distributed in this case.
 As a result, it is considered that the Lomb periodogram method cannot detect the actual RTT.
+Compared with the result of the autocorrelation based method, however, the Lomb periodogram method provides much better estimation in this case.